-Figure 1: Map showing the extent of the Site (hatched black) and the area previously promoted for development.
+Figure 1: Map showing the extent of the Site (edged red), alongside other land in the vicinity within the same ownership.

-- 2.5 The site which is now being promoted (and which is the subject of these representations), comprises approximately 4.6 hectares of land directly to the west of Station Road, and to the Cambridge to London (via Royston and Stevenage) railway line.
-The northern area of the site adjacent to Station Road is currently occupied by several former agricultural buildings which have now been converted to commercial uses.
-This part of the site can therefore be considered as previously developed land.
-The remaining area of the site is greenfield land comprising of arable fields. - 2.6 In planning terms, the 'Development Framework Boundary' which marks the extent of the settlement of Meldreth, includes an area in the north-western corner of the site which is currently occupied by existing buildings.
-The Development Framework Boundary also excludes land now developed for housing at 'Melrose' directly to the north-east of the site.
-The remainder of the site falls outside the Development Framework Boundary.
-This is shown in the map extract from the South Cambridgeshire Local Plan (SCLP), Policies Map included at Figure 2 below.
+- 2.3 The site which is now being promoted (and which is the subject of these representations), covers an area of 3.814 hectares.
+The Site is located to the east of Station Road and to the A10.
+It adjoins the course of the River Mel which defines the eastern boundary of the site.
+The site is currently undeveloped and is arable land, comprising of a single, large field, with more mature vegetation around the margins of the site. - 2.4 In planning terms, the site lies outside of the 'Development Framework Boundary' which marks the extent of the settlement of Melbourn.
+The site is less than 100 metres to the northwest of the Development Framework Boundary.
+The position of the site relative to this boundary is shown in the map extract from the South Cambridgeshire Local Plan (SCLP), Policies Map included at Figure 2 below.

-Figure 2: Extract from SCLP Policies Map with the Development Framework Boundary plotted and shown relative to the site boundary.
+Figure 2: Extract from SCLP Policies Map